-You usually have one month to challenge a housing benefit decision you don't agree with, but later requests can sometimes be accepted.
+You usually have 1 month to challenge a housing benefit decision.
+Later requests can sometimes be accepted.

-You can ask for the council to reconsider its decision if, for example, the housing benefit department:
+You can ask the council to review a decision about your housing benefit claim.

-- turns down your application or says you are no longer entitled to housing benefit
+- turn down your application or say you’re no longer entitled to housing benefit

-- says you must repay overpaid housing benefit
+- say you must repay overpaid housing benefit

-- refuses to pay your housing benefit directly to your landlord to help you budget
+- refuse to pay housing benefit directly to your landlord to help you budget

 How to ask for a review

 Put your request in writing and explain why you think the decision is wrong.